 What is Marketing Communication?

-Marketing communication is how a business talks to its market.
-Simple.
-It’s the messages and the methods used to connect with potential buyers.
-Think of it as your brand’s voice.
-It tells people who you are, what you offer, and why it matters.
+Marketing communication is how a business speaks to its market.
+It’s the messages you craft and the channels you use to reach potential customers.
+Think of it as your brand’s voice—explaining who you are, what you offer, and why it matters.

 Objectives of Marketing Communications